- For Survivors

-Welcome to our newest project!
-Check out episodes of the Dr J Show, a weekly news broadcast with an interview segment.
-Dr J knows a lot of interesting and knowledgeable people at the top of their games, and we'd like to share some of them with you.
+Welcome to our newest project.
+The Dr. J Show is a weekly broadcast with an interview segment that features some of the foremost leaders and thinkers on issues relating to marriage, family and human sexuality.
 New episodes come out every Friday; catch them here or over at our YouTube channel.

 Posted on: Friday, October 25, 2019

 (October 25, 2019) This Friday, we have some urgent action items for you with regards to a breaking case in Texas.
 James Younger, a 7-year-old boy, appears to be being forced to live as a girl by his non-biological mother.
 He is in danger of being chemically and possibly surgically transitioned in addition to being forced to wear dresses, a train of craziness that began when he watched "Frozen" and liked the character Elsa.
 We're making available hotlines to Governor Abbott, petitions, and generally raising awareness, which may have an effect on Judge Kim Cooks' handling of this case.
 More details in this special breaking news episode of The Dr J Show.